New investor rules confirmed

 * House prices climb $3K a week, rising at fastest rate since 2004

+"The previous rules provided no incentive to investors to direct their capital into the right places – but this policy change will take us a step closer toward making that happen," Church said.

-The new rules will also remove the differential between Auckland and the rest of the country for owner occupier loans.
+While the latest round of restrictions mainly target investors, there is a slight tightening of rules for home owners, by removing the differential between Auckland and the rest of the country for owner occupier loans.

 At the moment, banks can lend 15 per cent of owner-occupier loans outside Auckland to borrowers with less than 20 per cent deposit, compared to 10 per cent of loans in Auckland.